djoudi/hms/README.md

 	Yii generates scripts files dynamically to this folder, so there will be an error if there's no such a folder, but keep in mind, any file in this folder should not be checked in.

+Note: in linux, this folder should be granted full permission by: sudo chmod -R 777 /var/www/hms/assets/